jemaltahir/linux-networking/traccar.md

-The steps you provided are for setting up a server with different services like Apache (httpd), MariaDB, Redis, NodeJS, PHP, Composer and Traccar, which is a GPS tracking system, on a CentOS or RHEL system.
+### The steps to setting up a server with different services like Apache (httpd), MariaDB, Redis, NodeJS, PHP, Composer and Traccar, which is a GPS tracking system, on a CentOS or RHEL system.
 They also include setting up a PHP application with Laravel's Artisan and Composer.

 1. Update the system packages and install required services: